 Look for foods that are high in omega-3 and omega-6.
 Salmon and other types of fish are an excellent source of essential fatty acids.
 Dog food with fish as the main ingredient is one example of a great choice for dog food to reduce shedding.

-Humans and dogs alike need vitamins and minerals to stay healthy.
+Humans and dogs alike need quality vitamins and minerals to stay healthy.
 Dog food manufacturers are required to meet minimum amounts of vitamins and minerals.

 However, it’s best to find food that gets vitamins and minerals from natural ingredients.
 Why?

 Many dog food manufacturers spray a chemical concoction of vitamins and minerals onto the kibble.
 Does that sound healthy to you?
-Now consider a food that gets vitamins and minerals from fruits, vegetables, and other healthy ingredients.
+Now consider a quality dog food that gets vitamins and minerals from fruits, vegetables, and other healthy ingredients.

 When shopping for a dog food, you should look for the following vitamins and minerals: